A guide to Mobile Device Management remote control and remote access

 There’s also notification mirroring, which is largely a consumer-based feature.
 This allows users to retrieve, interact with, and respond to phone notifications from their PC.
 Microsoft offers the Phone Link app for Windows, and Chrome OS has native support for notification mirroring.

-Remote viewing vs remote control vs notification mirroring
+Remote access vs remote control vs notification mirroring

 Since there’s some crossover between the tools we’ve been talking about, here’s a quick breakdown of the differences between them.
 Keep in mind that most of these are general features found on most remote viewing/control applications (not Esper-specific ones) — we noted the Esper differences where applicable.